fallen-icarus/cardano-swaps/README.md

 Using Bob's reference script, Charlie gives Bob 10 ADA and receives 10 AGIX.
 Using Alice's reference script, Charlie gives Alice 5 AGIX and receives 10 ADA.
 Charlie now has his original 10 ADA plus an additional 5 AGIX.
-This all occurs in one transaction where Charlie paid the transaction fee.
+This all occurs in one transaction where Charlie pays the transaction fee.
 ```

 In short, Charlie pays the transaction fee and in return receives 5 AGIX.
-As a consequence, both Alice's and Bob's swaps were fulfilled.
+As a bonus, both Alice's and Bob's swaps were fulfilled.

 ### The Realistic Example